hvtanh07/pm-quan-ly-dai-ly/README.md

 # Store branches management software

-This software is used to manage multiple store branches in different areas as well as manage yours items and money flow throughout business
+This software is used to manage multiple store branches in different areas as well as manage yours items and money flow throughout business.

 ## Getting Started